Who's buried in Westminster Abbey?

 Sir Laurence Olivier

-During his lifetime, he appeared in over 50 movies, and received a knighthood, a life peerage (becoming a baron), the Order of Merit, and four Academy Awards.
+During his prestigious lifetime, he received a knighthood, a life peerage (becoming a baron), the Order of Merit, and a whopping four Academy Awards.
 The National Theatre's largest auditorium was named in his honor and he is commemorated every year in the Laurence Olivier Awards.

 Want to save money on those bucket-list attractions?